 This section includes both statutory and program requirements.
-Please note there are different program requirements for new and continuation grantees.
+Please note that there are different program requirements for new vs. continuation grantees.
 It is very important that applicants read the information below carefully.
-An applicant that fails to include these required elements in its application, and is chosen for funding, will be required to incorporate all of these activities into its project.

-Statutory Requirements

-All grantees must:
+Statutory Requirements All grantees must:

-1. Create a coordinated community response (CCR) including both organizations external to the institution and relevant divisions of the institution.
-This includes the establishment of a coordinated community response team that consists of both:

-A. External Partnerships as outlined in the External Memorandum of Understanding with:
+- 1. Create a coordinated community response (CCR) including both organizations external to the institution and relevant divisions of the institution.
+This includes establishing a coordinated community response team that consists of both: - A. External Partnerships as outlined in the External Memorandum of Understanding (EMOU) with: - i.

-i.
 At least one criminal justice system or civil legal assistance entity or organization such as external law enforcement agencies, prosecutor's offices, civil legal assistance providers, court or law enforcement-based victim services units, or courts.
-Note: An applicant with campus law enforcement or campus security must still partner with a criminal justice agency or civil legal organization from the jurisdiction in which the campus is located; AND
+Note: An applicant with sworn campus law enforcement or campus security officers is required to partner with a criminal justice agency or civil legal organization from the jurisdiction in which the campus is located.
+In addition, if an applicant has only campus security officers or non-sworn campus law enforcement it must partner with a local law enforcement entity and may choose to partner with a civil/legal organization as well; AND improvements to address violence against women, such as installing improved lighting, these efforts must be complemented by a larger campus and community-wide coordinated response to these crimes.